SEO Intermediate Updated 2026-03-22

 The Helpful Content Update is a Google ranking system that evaluates whether a website’s content is genuinely useful to visitors or primarily created to manipulate search rankings.

 Google first launched this system in August 2022 and has updated it several times since.
 The critical detail: it’s a site-wide signal.
-If Google determines that a large portion of your site contains unhelpful content, it can suppress rankings for your entire domain — not just the weak pages.
+If Google determines that a large portion of your site contains unhelpful content, it can suppress rankings for your entire domain.
+Not just the weak pages.

 The September 2023 update hit particularly hard.
 Multiple studies, including analyses by Lily Ray and Glenn Gabe, documented traffic losses of 40-80% for sites with high volumes of generic, AI-generated, or search-first content.
 Independent publishers and niche affiliate sites were impacted most severely.